DEIM-Management-System/Manual/forAudience_en.md

-# How to join DEIM sessions as an audience
+# How to join DEIM sessions as a participant

 [<<Home](README.md)